 We have not marketed, distributed or sold any products.
 The success of our business depends primarily upon our ability to develop and commercialize Zalviso for the management of moderate-to-severe acute pain in patients in the hospital setting.
 Our Phase 3 program consisted of three Phase 3 clinical trials.
-We have reported positive top-line data from each of these trials and intend to submit an NDA for Zalviso to the FDA in the third quarter of 2013.
-There is no guarantee that the NDA will be completed on schedule or at all, or if completed and submitted, will be successfully filed or approved by the FDA.
-Even if we are able to submit an NDA, the FDA could require us to complete further studies, which could delay or preclude any approval of the NDA and would require us to obtain significant additional funding.
+We have reported positive top-line data from each of these trials and submitted an NDA for Zalviso to the FDA on September 27, 2013.
+There is no guarantee that the NDA will be successfully filed by the FDA.
+The FDA has advised us that they will conduct a preliminary review of the NDA within 60 days of receipt, but may determine that the application is not sufficiently complete to permit a substantive review, and will not file the NDA until appropriate modifications are made by us, if at all.
+In addition, there is no guarantee that the NDA will be successfully approved by the FDA.
+For example, the FDA could require us to complete further studies, which could delay or preclude any approval of the NDA and would require us to obtain significant additional funding.